Difference Between Savings Account and Current Account UPI Features

 Your Money’s Home: Why We Use Bank Accounts

 Think of a bank account as a safe and organised home for your money.
 Instead of keeping all your cash under your bed or in a jar, you deposit it into a bank.
-Banks are trusted institutions that look after your funds, keep them secure, and help you manage them easily.
+Banks are trusted institutions that safeguard your funds, keep them secure, and help you manage them easily.
 They allow you to send money to others, receive payments, and even save up for big purchases or your future.
 Having a bank account makes your financial life much simpler and safer.

 Exploring Your Savings Account